voltracker/nvim-config/README.md

 # neovim dotfiles/configs

-my current config for neovim, currently using a gruvbox colorscheme and treesitter for some funky syntax highlighting
+my current config for neovim, currently using a catppuccin colorscheme and treesitter for some funky syntax highlighting

 # to use